physionetchallenges/physionetchallenges.github.io/2022/index.md

 ## <a name="scoring"></a> Challenge Scoring

 For this year's Challenge, we developed a scoring metric based on the *costs for algorithmic prescreening for human experts for heart murmur identification*.

+For this problem, we assume that algorithms can make diagnostic errors.
+Conversely, we assume that general practitioners (GPs) and specialists do not make diagnostic errors, but GP screening may be unsure/unknown and require a specialist to definitively identify it as a positive or negative case.
+We assume that such unknown cases are determined to be positive a fraction $$\alpha$$ of the time and negative a fraction $$1-\alpha$$ of the time.

+The screening procedure is as follows:

-We assume that algorithms can make diagnostic errors.
-If an algorithmic prescreening is positive (i.e., it identifies a murmur) or unknown, then the patient is referred to an expert for screening.
+- If an algorithmic prescreening is positive (i.e., it identifies a murmur) or unknown, then the patient is referred to an expert for screening: either a GP for positive cases or a specialist for unknown cases.
 If the algorithmic prescreening is negative (i.e., it does not identify a murmur), then there is no expert referral.

-We also assume that experts do not make diagnostic errors, but an expert diagnosis may be unknown.
-If an expert diagnosis is positive, then the patient receives treatment.
-If the expert diagnosis is unknown, then the patient receives another expert screening, after which the patient receives treatment a fraction $$\alpha$$ of the time.
-If the expert diagnosis is negative, then the patient does not receive treatment.
+- If the GP diagnosis is positive, then the patient receives treatment.
+If the GP diagnosis is unknown, then the patient is referred to a specialist for further screening.
+If the GP diagnosis is negative, then the patient does not receive treatment.
+- Like the GP screening, if the specialist diagnosis is positive, then the patient receives treatment.
+If the specialist diagnosis is negative, then the patient does not receive treatment.

 Let $$n_{\text{total}}$$ be the total number of subjects, where $$n_{\text{P}}$$, $$n_{\text{U}}$$, and $$n_{\text{N}}$$ are the numbers of positive (present murmur), unknown, and negative (absent murmur) cases, respectively (considered as ground truth):